In this story:

 Sgraffito

-Sgraffito, which literally translates to ‘scratch’ in Italian, involves the technique of scratching through layers of wet paint to reveal a hidden layer.
+Sgraffito, which literally translates to ‘scratch’ in Italian, involves a technique of scratching through layers of wet paint to reveal a hidden layer.
 With roots in the Middle East, patterns were incised by potters through a slip layer, resulting in a scratched aesthetic.
 A multitude of tools can be used for sgraffito, including anything from a painting knife to a fingernail.

-Apply a small amount of pressure with a chosen tool, potters can expose underlying coloured clay to produce a pattern.
+By applying a small amount of pressure with a chosen tool, potters can expose underlying coloured clay to produce a pattern.
 Once the top layer has dried, creators can add yet another layer to scratch through, to produce beautiful multi-coloured designs.
 Stiff bristled brushes are used to clear slip crumbs and sharpen edges.

 Carving

-Slip carving utilises knife carvings to achieve a raised design in slip.
+Slip carving utilises knife carving to achieve a raised design in slip.
 Both low and high relief can be achieved with the appropriate technique.
 Removing clay to add light and shadow can produce an illusion of depth across the object's surface.
 Applying further high relief creates an aesthetic of detachment from background space.

 Glazing